ibm-cloud-docs/appid/branded.md

 **Sign in**

-1. Configure your Cloud Directory [settings](cloud-directory.html#cd-settings) in the GUI.
+1. Set **Cloud Directory** to **On** as an identity provider.
-2. Add the following code to your application.
-The sign in flow is triggered when a user clicks sign in on your custom screen.
-You get access, identity, and refresh tokens by supplying the end user's username and password.
+2. Get an access, identity, and refresh tokens by supplying the end user's username and password.
+3. Call the login widget to start the sign in flow.
   ```java
   AppID.getInstance().signinWithResourceOwnerPassword(getApplicationContext(), username, password, new TokenResponseListener() {
       @Override